Brazil

 AT A GLANCE

 Brazil is a global leader in AI adoption in criminal justice, with tools spanning law enforcement, prosecutors, courts (for criminal and civil matters), and defence.
 Police use platforms like Detecta and satellite-based monitoring, while cities expand facial recognition and integrated surveillance (such as Smart Sampa).
 Prosecutors rely on systems such as LuminarIA, Jarvis, and video-analysis AI to manage cases and evidence efficiently.
-Courts deploy over 140 AI tools for case management, legal research, and predictive analysis, including APOIA, ASSIS, and VICTOR.
+Courts deploy over 170 AI tools for case management, legal research, and predictive analysis, including APOIA, ASSIS, and VICTOR.
 Public Defenders are considering piloting AI for drafting and case review.
 Judges receive mandatory training on AI use, risks, and biases.

-Brazil is also taking a leading role in shaping global AI regulation.
+Brazil is also emerging as a global leader in AI regulation.
 It is currently in the process of establishing a comprehensive AI regulatory framework inspired by the EU’s AI Act and is one of a few countries with detailed judicial guidelines on the use of AI in the judiciary.
 The judicial guidelines (Resolution No. 615/2025) establish a risk matrix for AI systems in use and introduce specific provisions on the use of generative AI.
-They emphasise the need for human oversight, transparency in the use of AI, explainability (i.e., enabling users to understand how and why a specific outcome was produced) as well as respect for fundamental rights, including the 'right to a full defence' and due process.
+They emphasise the need for human oversight, transparency in the use of AI, explainability (i.e., enabling users to understand how and why a specific outcome was produced) as well as respect for fundamental rights, including the ‘right to a full defence’ and due process.
 Federal judges interviewed noted that while there is an interest in adopting AI broadly within the judiciary, it is a deliberate choice not to extend its use into the criminal sphere, except in areas peripheral to adjudication and, above all, only where it can be ensured that defendants are in no way placed at a disadvantage.

 USE

-Since September 2020, Brazil’s National Council of Justice, in collaboration with the UN Development Programme, has been led by the Justice 4.0 Program, a technological modernisation initiative, focusing on driving digital transformation across the Brazilian judiciary.
+Since September 2020, Brazil’s National Council of Justice (CNJ) – the administrative body overseeing Brazil’s judiciary – in collaboration with the UN Development Programme, has been led by the ‘Justice 4.0 Program’, a technological modernisation initiative, focusing on driving digital transformation across the Brazilian judiciary.
 Today, Brazil is a global leader in AI adoption.
-In courts, AI tools span civil and commercial matters, though since the National Council of Justice’s Resolution No.332/2020, there has been a clear discouragement of the development and use of AI tools in criminal adjudication.
+In courts, AI tools span civil and commercial matters, though since the National Council of Justice’s Resolution No. 332/2020, there has been a clear discouragement of the development and use of AI tools in criminal adjudication.

 Law enforcement

-In August 2020, the National Council of Justice (CNJ) the administrative body overseeing Brazil’s judiciary - issued guidelines on the development and use of AI in the judiciary by adopting Resolution No.332/2020.
+In August 2020, the CNJ issued guidelines on the development and use of AI in the judiciary by adopting Resolution No. 332/2020.
 At that time, only predictive AI systems were in use – though none were applied in criminal matters.
-Indeed , influenced by the case of Loomis v Wisconsin [2016] 881 N.W.2d 749 (Wisconsin Supreme Court), the resolution expressly discouraged the use of predictive AI models in criminal matters albeit with some narrow exceptions.
+Indeed, influenced by the US case of Loomis v Wisconsin [2016] 881 N.W.2d 749 (Wisconsin Supreme Court), the resolution expressly discouraged the use of predictive AI models in criminal matters albeit with some narrow exceptions.
 It was designed for computational solutions ‘aimed at supporting procedural management and enhancing the effectiveness of judicial services’.
-In March 2025, the CNJ updated these guidelines in response to the emergence of generative AI and their growing use within the judiciary by adopting Resolution No.615/2025 (‘Resolution’), revoking the earlier Resolution No.332/2020.
-The preamble of the new resolution acknowledges AI’s potential role in supporting decision-making and states that specific regulations on the use of generative AI are ‘indispensable’.
-Federal judges interviewed, however, noted that while there is an interest in adopting AI broadly within the judiciary, it is a deliberate choice not to extend its use into the criminal sphere, except in areas peripheral to adjudication and, above all, only where it can be ensured that defendants are in no way placed at a disadvantage.
+In March 2025, the CNJ updated these guidelines in response to the emergence of generative AI and their growing use within the judiciary by adopting Resolution No. 615/2025 (‘Resolution’), revoking the earlier Resolution No. 332/2020.
+The preamble of the new Resolution acknowledges AI’s potential role in supporting decision-making and states that specific regulations on the use of generative AI are ‘indispensable’.
+To operationalise implementation and oversight, the CNJ subsequently constituted the Comitê Nacional de Inteligência Artificial do Judiciário (National Judiciary Committee for Artificial Intelligence) through Resolution No. 270/2025, which states that the purpose of the Committee is to assist with CNJ with the “implementation, compliance and supervision” of the Resolution and designates the Committee’s members.

 Operational support